 1: Industry Expertise

 Start by checking potential MSPs to be sure they’re familiar with your industry.
 So many generic MSPs really aren’t able to address industry-specific problems that might arise.
 With industry expertise comes knowledge of the ins and outs of your technology.
 This means knowing what requirements a particular piece of software needs to operate smoothly or which upgrades are necessary in order continue business as usual.
 The goals should be to keep your infrastructure healthy and eliminate downtime.
-When you partner with an MSP that knows the platforms your business runs, you gain confidence in the health of your technology.
+When you partner with a managed service provider that knows the platforms your business runs, you gain confidence in the health of your technology.

 2: Responsive Hotline Support